haricharan12/my-website/docs/about.md

 # About Me

 Hi!
-I'm Haricharan.
+I'm B0urn3.
 This site documents my work, guides, and thoughts on tech.
 Stay tuned!